quyenphanlyons/pands-project/README.md

 This dataset is one of the earliest datasets widely used in statistics and machine learning.

 This is a small dataset that contains only 150 observations.
 Each observation in this dataset is an iris flower.
 The dataset consists of 50 individuals from each of the following three species: Iris Setosa, Iris Versicolour and Iris Virginica.
-The dataset has 5 columns: 4 features (quantitative variables) and 1 class label (nominal variable).
+The dataset has 5 columns: 4 features (quantitative variables) and 1 class label - species (nominal variable).

 The 4 features are:
 1. sepal length (in cm) represents the length of an iris flower's sepal.